Körperschaftsteuer: German corporation tax explained in plain English

 In most cases, Körperschaftsteuer (corporation tax) is simply abbreviated as KSt.
 In the past, KöSt was also commonly used as an abbreviation.

-EOY accounting & tax returns from 8P Digital:
+Annual accounting & tax returns

 Get an English-speaking tax adviser at a fixed price